kubetrain-io/website/content/participate/as_traveler.md

 ## How to participate

-Check out the [Departures]({{< relref "/departures" >}}) page and see if there is already a KubeTrain leaving from your depature.
+Check out the [Departures]({{< relref "/departures" >}}) page and see if there is already a KubeTrain leaving from your departure.
 There is one already?
 That's great!
 Follow the info on the dedicated page and you are ready to go.